 Present for a general audience the most creative and compelling data-based story describing a trend or comparison using Hudson River watershed data

 You can create a graphic, story, play, song, or other product—your imagination is the limit!
 Just make sure your creation describes trends in the data OR uses data to make comparisons between sites or years.
-While you can use any scientific data collected in the Hudson River watershed, we are compiling a number of data sets for you and encourage you to use these.
+While you can use any scientific data collected in the Hudson River watershed, we have put together a number of data sets for you and encourage you to use these.

 Parts of the Project

-Each project will consist of 2 main parts:
+Each project will consist of two main parts:

-This is the heart of your project—where you use your creatively to describe an interesting trend you find OR make a comparison of similarities or differences between sites or years using data from the Hudson River.
+This is the heart of your project—where you use your creativity to describe an interesting trend you find OR make a comparison of similarities or differences between sites or years using data from the Hudson River.

 How can you present ecological data about the Hudson River and/or its watershed to explain the major conclusions to a non-scientist audience?

-Regardless of what medium you use for the creative aspect of your project, you will need to produce a poster that summarizes your project for the judges and others to review.
-Posters may not be larger than 3’ tall by 4’ wide and must use a folding science fair board.
+Regardless of what medium you use for the creative aspect of your project, you will need to produce a report that summarizes your project for the judges and others to review.

-The poster must include the following eight components:
+The report must include the following nine components:

 The Data Jam event will begin promptly at 2:00 p.m on Saturday, June 13th.

 The Hudson Data Jam Competition is open to all current middle and high school students (grades 6-12) attending school in the United States.
 Only eligible participants may submit projects and receive prizes.

 Participation in the Hudson Data Jam Competition requires coordination by a responsible adult who agrees to facilitate and validate student participation.
 Middle and high school (grades 6-12) teachers of all subject areas are encouraged to get their students involved.
 Adult advisors can be teachers, parents, guardians, or other mentors.

 All projects for the Hudson Data Jam Competition are entered by teams.
 There are two types of teams that may enter: small teams (consisting of one to six students) or class teams (consisting of entire classes or grade levels).